mozilla-ai/lm-buddy/README.md

-# lm-buddy
+# LM Buddy

-lm-buddy is a library of tools for managing the finetuning and evaluation lifecycle of open-source large language models, using YAML-based configs and CLI primitives as input to jobs for Ray on Kubernetes.
+LM Buddy is a library of tools for managing the finetuning and evaluation lifecycle of open-source large language models, using YAML-based configs and CLI primitives as input to jobs for Ray on Kubernetes.